1979 San Antonio parade shooting: Aftermath

 After the shooting, there were calls for improved police resources, and a surviving victim of the shooting sued to collect funds from Attebury's estate.
 In 2016 a responding officer noted the police response as "unexpected, unplanned and unrehearsed".
 On the 40th anniversary of the shooting, KSAT described it as the worst mass shooting in San Antonio history.
 Following the shooting, Attebury was nicknamed by San Antonio residents as "the Fiesta sniper".

 In his 2012 book The Anatomy of Motive, writer and former FBI profiler John E. Douglas compared Attebury to Charles Whitman, classing both of them as representing the "paranoid assassin personality", and speculated that he had targeted a crowd due to his lack of a "cause" motivating the shooting, only his own rage.
 He also said that Attebury's lack of work combined with his paranoid personality resulted in the circumstances that led to the shooting.

-Attebury was buried in his hometown.
+Attebury was buried in his hometown on May 1, 1979.